Emergency Relief Appropriation Act of 1935

 The Relief Appropriation Act of 1935 was passed on April 8, 1935, as a part of Franklin Delano Roosevelt's New Deal.
-It was a large public works program that included the Works Progress Administration (WPA), Public Works Administration (PWA), the National Youth Administration, the Resettlement Administration, the Rural Electrification Administration, and other assistance programs.
+It was a large public works program that included the Works Progress Administration (WPA), the National Youth Administration, the Resettlement Administration, the Rural Electrification Administration, and other assistance programs.
 These programs were called the "second New Deal".
 The programs gave Americans work, for which the government would pay them.
 The goal was to help unemployment, pull the country out of the Great Depression, and prevent another depression in the future.
 This was the first and largest system of public-assistance relief programs in American history, and it led to the largest accumulation of national debt.

 Background

 Before 1935, many programs focused on direct aid and "the dole".
 Franklin Delano Roosevelt did not like providing welfare to able workers as it demoralized the unemployed and created dependency on the government, and even the unemployed preferred work relief.
 He was also concerned about "future problems of unemployment and unprotected old age" and believed that "we have to get it started, or it will never start".
 At the beginning of 1935, 11.3 million Americans were unemployed, which was nearly 22% of the civilian labor force.

 In January 1935, Roosevelt announced his plans to alter the current relief programs.

 On April 8, 1935, Roosevelt introduced the Emergency Relief Appropriation Act, which only gave direct aid to people who were unable to work, such as the elderly and the disabled.
 Despite the word "emergency", this act was created to address a long-term problem.

 He asked Congress for $4.88 billion – two thirds would go to finance work relief, and the rest would end the Federal Emergency Relief Administration, the work program created by Roosevelt in 1933 which replaced the Civil Works Administration.

 He asked for $4 billion to get things going, and $880 million was reallocated from previous appropriations to aid 3.5 million people.
 The local governments and agencies had already cared for the 1.5 million unemployable relief recipients (e.g. the ill, the aged, the physically handicapped).
 Of the funds appropriated by the act, $27 million was approved for the Federal Art Project, the Federal Writers' Project and the Federal Theatre Project under the WPA sponsored Federal Project Number One.